The Jefferson Curl: The Good, The Bad and The Ugly

-Researching on this topic of loaded Lumbar flexion has lead me down a deep and dark rabbit hole.
-And now it is time to summise and give you my informed and unbiased opinion.
+Researching on this topic of loaded Lumbar flexion has to lead me down a deep and dark rabbit hole.
+And now it is time to summarise and give you my informed and unbiased opinion.
 There are 2 main schools of thought on this topic:

 Promoting segmental flexion and control whilst gradually progressively overloading in tissue build strength, and resilience.
-When done in a controlled manner it can help to lengthen hamstrings and play a very important muscle in the back the multifidis muscle.
-Risk of disc bulge is lower in people who have smaller disc height.
-(Yates et al 2000) and may be beneficial for people who are in extension for extended period of time (gymnast, Olympic weight lifters, figure skaters)
+When done in a controlled manner it can help to lengthen hamstrings and play a very important muscle in the back the multifidus muscle.
+The risk of a disc bulge is lower in people who have smaller disc height.
+(Yates et al 2000) and maybe beneficial for people who are in extension for an extended period of time (gymnast, Olympic weight lifters, figure skaters)

 What I’d Recommend:

-Personally I do not prescribe the Jefferson curl in clinic as the long term effects of the exercise have not been well studied.
-Evidence based practice includes equal imput from these 3 areas:
+Personally, I do not prescribe the Jefferson curl in the clinic as the long term effects of the exercise have not been well studied.
+Evidence-based practice includes equal input from these 3 areas: